Kellerman81/go_media_downloader/README.md

 ## Ram Usage

 Currently seen:
-Constanly in use - between 30MB-200MB-peek:1-1.5GB
+Constanly in use - between 30MB-400MB-peek:1-1.5GB
 Swap Memory: Default ~300-600MB - on a file move action the swap memory will grow to at least the complete file size - so for a 8GB file expect also this much!

 ## Get started

 - Guide for Docker:
 	- Download Repository - and create docker container for build/run using compose files/nzbs
-	- setup your config and name it config.toml ! - this will initialize the config.db and also update it on change -> it will create an example if no config could be found
+	- setup your config and name it config.toml ! - this will initialize the config.db -> it will create an example if no config could be found
 	- setup your series.toml if wanted
 	- Start the build container to build the executable (use compose-build.yml to create the container)
 	- Start the run container to run the executable (use compose-run.yml to create the container)

 - Guide for Windows/Linux/Mac:
 	- Download latest [prebuild zip](https://github.com/Kellerman81/go_media_downloader/releases/tag/latest_develop) for your OS or the latest release
-	- setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
+	- setup your config and name it config.toml -> it will create an example if no config could be found
 	- setup your series.toml if wanted
 	- Run the go_media_downloader executable